 Imagine that you’re a tester assigned to ensure that the Order Entry function of your ERP application performs in accordance with the requirements.
 Yes, I know, sometimes the requirements aren’t as complete as you’d like, but let’s imagine that they are.
 So, what happens next?

-On the first screen, you are asked to select a customer which you do, and then proceed to screen to get the order details.
+On the first screen, you are asked to select a customer that you do, and then proceed to screen to get the order details.
 However, at this point the application crashes.
 Congratulations, you have found a bug.
 So, you need to document and report it.

 Back to the first screen and you select the first customer again and try to proceed but you are informed that the customer is currently locked in another order.
 Now what?
 You can only hope that other customers will exhibit the same behavior.
 The gods are smiling on you and the second customer also causes the same bug.

 OK, you now know how to reproduce the bug all you have to do is go back, select another customer, take a screen print, attempt to proceed to the order details and take a screen print of the crash dialog.
-Open a new email, type a description of what you were doing and paste in the two screen prints as evidence.
+Open a new email, type a description of what you were doing and paste in the two screenprints as evidence.